GitHub and Git

 - Turn on 2-Factor Authentication on your account.

-- Download the NMFS GitHub Enterprise Cloud user agreement and have your supervisor sign it
+- Download the NMFS GitHub Enterprise Cloud user agreement and have your supervisor (or NOAA sponsor if a contractor) sign it.

 - Request access to your offices’ GitHub Enterprise Cloud organization.